~The Simple Sophisticate, episode #210

 From the clothes you wear each day (create a capsule wardrobe), to the flavor/varietal of tea/coffee you drink to start your day, once you know what works for you and if it a foundational decision that needs to be stable so that the other tasks you go about doing throughout your day will be successful, stick with it.

 During my work week, I drink black tea or green tea.
 There are many amazing teas to drink, but to ensure the foundation of the start of my day is sturdy I drink tea I know I will enjoy.
 It’s not that I won’t try different teas when I travel, enjoy brunch on the weekend, etc..
-All it means is that too often we choose coffee to try something new (as a tea drinker) on a work day that needs are focus.
+All it means is that too often we choose coffee to try something new (as a tea drinker) on a work day that needs our focus.
 And if the coffee does not sit well with us, we just complicated our day unnecesarily.

 8. When we worry, we waste our days away